 - Consider talking to a lactation consultant to deal with poor latch and improper positioning of the baby during breastfeeding.

-- Watch for any symptoms of infections like fever, swelling, tenderness, and redness.
+- Watch for any symptoms of infections like a high fever, swelling, tenderness, and redness.

 - Infections like mastitis require antibiotics.
 If not treated properly, there is a possibility of temporary closure of milk ducts, making breast feeding almost impossible.

-- To ease the dryness and cracks, apply lanolin to nipples.
+- To ease the dryness and cracks, apply lanolin or breast milk to nipples.